nmaggioni/r710-fan-controller/README.md

         Core 10:      +31.0°C  (high = +69.0°C, crit = +79.0°C)
         ```

-## Installation
+## Installation / Upgrade

-Clone the repo and run the installation script as root to configure the system:
+Clone the repo and run the installation script as root to configure the system or upgrade the already installed controller:

 ```text
 git clone https://github.com/nmaggioni/r710-fan-controller.git